-6 Regarding automobile insurance, for instance, many insurers tend to believe that, if anything, they have a much better knowledge of a client's risk than the client himself.
+8Regarding automobile insurance, for instance, many insurers tend to believe that if anything, they have a much better knowledge of a client's risk than the client himself.

-7 However, the decision to file a claim may be endogenous, and possibly correlated with risk aversion; see Chiappori et al. (2006) for a discussion.
+9However, the decision to file a claim may be endogenous, and possibly correlated with risk aversion; say Chiappori et al (2006) for a discussion.)